Gabrielmbl/weather-app/README.md

 bundle install

 # Set up the database
+# Install postgresql in case you don't have it
 sudo apt install postgresql postgresql-contrib
 ```
 Configure database.yml with your own username and password.